 Health Promotion Programs: Introductory Workbook, 4th ed.

-This resource explains the six steps involved in planning an evidence-informed health promotion program.
+Explains the six steps involved in planning an evidence-informed health promotion program.
 To complement the workbook, a series of audio presentations provide a brief overview of each step.

 Organization(s): Ontario Agency for Health Protection and Promotion (Public Health Ontario)

-This website defines the steps in planning, implementing, and evaluating a health program and provides links to resources that support each step.
+Defines the steps in planning, implementing, and evaluating a health program and provides links to resources that support each step.

 Organization(s): The Community Guide